microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 ![](<media/generatecert.png>)

-Since the certificate we just generated isn't verified by any known certificate authority (e.g., VeriSign), we will need to tell **all the clients** that this is a legitimate certificate.
+The certificate we just generated isn't verified by any known certificate authority (e.g., VeriSign).
+In this HOL, we included steps on how to export the certificate from Docker registry and import it to the client machine.
 Let's do this locally on the host machine so that we can use Docker from the Docker registry server itself:
 ```
 $ sudo mkdir /usr/local/share/ca-certificates/docker-dev-cert
 $ sudo cp domain.crt /usr/local/share/ca-certificates/docker-dev-cert